 18For instance, among the entities that can be themes of verhindern are water shortages, famines and other disastrous conditions; in this respect verhindern is just like the English verb prevent.
 Actually, it is hard in this connection to know where to draw the line between states and events.
 Is a case of torrential rain fall an event or a state?
 If we classify it as a state, what about the shower that caught me just as I stepped outside, but was over half a minute later; if we classify it as an event, what about the drought that preceded it?
-There is, we believe, an ineliminable element of ambivalence here, which is closely connected with the choice between an internal and an external viewpoint that often presents itself to us as an option when we give a verbal description of an given episode.
-(For the distinction between internal and external viewpoint see (Smith 1991).

-19Sie haben Lafontaine verhindert (lit.: 'They prevented Lafontaine') can be used to say that they prevented Lafontaine from becoming prime minister, but could hardly be used to describe a situation in which he is forced to abandon some goal-directed activity, the fact that a properly agentive interpretation does not seem possible for theme phrases of verhindern is the way we interpret theme phrases that denote activities.
+There is, we believe, an ineliminable element of ambivalence here, which is closely connected with the choice between an internal and an external viewpoint that often presents itself to us as an option when we seems to admit theme phrases that denote persons only marginally, and to the extent that it does, it treats them as non-agents.19 Connected with the fact that a properly agentive interpretation does not seem possible for theme phrases of verhindern is the way we interpret theme phrases that denote activities.
 The combination of verhindern with such a theme phrase means that the activity did not take place at all; it cannot mean that the activity was started but then cut short.